 How Do You Cut Mosaic Tiles?

 Depending on the design and the area of installation, you may get off easy!
-If the material is linear and installed in a straight line, you can do most of the mesh trimming with heavy-duty scissors or tin snips.
+If the material is linear and installed in a straight line, you can do most of the paper or mesh trimming with heavy-duty scissors or tin snips.

 If you are going to be cutting through the marble, glass, or ceramic of your mosaic tile, there are a few things to consider to ensure the best cut and installation.